& Lens Implants

 Symptoms of Cataracts

-Symptoms of cataracts may cause a clouding or blurring of your vision and feel that you might need a change of eyeglasses.
+Symptoms of cataracts may cause a clouding or blurring of your vision and may make you feel that you need a change of eyeglasses.
 You may notice that it is not as easy to see well and comfortably in dim illumination, such as for night driving.
 You may notice that colors look faded and you may be bothered by glare, haloes, light sensitivity and a continuing decrease in your vision.
 These are the visual symptoms that are common for those patients whose crystalline lens has clouded and formed a cataract.
 If you are experiencing one of more of these symptoms, please be sure to let your eye doctor know at your eye exam.

 During cataract surgery, we remove the cataract and replace it with a clear, permanent lens implant in order to correct your vision.
 Among seniors and “baby boomers,” cataract surgery is one of the safest, most effective, predictable and common operations performed in the US, with more than 2.5 million people having cataract surgery and lens implants each year.
 At Bloomfield Eye Associates, our cataract surgeons typically perform the cataract procedure on an outpatient basis at one of our affiliated, comfortable, AAAHC (Accreditation Association for Ambulatory Health Care), Medicare and New Jersey licensed ambulatory surgery centers.